benfinkelshtein/benfinkelshtein.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Passionate researcher and PhD candidate at the University of Oxford, specializing in Geometric Deep Learning.
 Supervised by DeepMind Chair of AI Prof. Michael M. Bronstein and Dr. Ismail Ilkan Ceylan.
-My professional experience spans roles in AI research, anomaly detection, and NLP applications, driving measurable impact.
+With professional experience in machine learning and large language model research at Microsoft.
 Always eager to explore innovative solutions at the intersection of theory and application.

 [//]: # (Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]&#40;http://reddit.com&#41;.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.)